PritK99/ML-Toolbox/Neural Networks/README.md

 Due to this non-convex nature, even initialization of the parameters in nerual network matter a lot.
 This did not matter for linear regression because we were suce that we can reach the minimum from any given point.
 Additionally, initialization using a constant in neural networks will lead to all neurons learning the same thing and not break the symmetry.

 An explanation for different initialization techniques can be found in <a href="https://www.deeplearning.ai/ai-notes/initialization/index.html#:~:text=Initializing%20all%20the%20weights%20with,scheme%20will%20perform%20very%20poorly.">AI Notes</a> by DeepLearning.AI

+## Results

+### Classification

+For the task of gender prediction, we use a neural network with a single hidden layer consisting of `100` nodes.
+The architecture of the network is `[702, 200, 1]`, where:

+1) `702` represents the input layer size (the length of the input vector),
+2) `200` represents the number of nodes in the hidden layer,
+3) `1` represents the output layer size (binary classification: girl 0 or boy 1).

+We use the sigmoid activation function in the output layer since this is a binary classification problem.
+The model achieves a validation accuracy of `87.60%` and a test accuracy of `86.15%`.

+It is worth noting that the performance of the neural network is highly dependent on the weight initializations.
+As a result, you may observe variations in accuracy each time you run the code.
+Roughly the accuracy lies between `80%` to `90%`.
+During multiple runs, the highest test accuracy recorded was `89.40%`.

+One clear observation from the Stochastic Gradient Descent (SGD) graph is its noisy nature.
+This behavior is expected due to the inherent randomness in SGD, as it updates weights based on individual data points rather than the entire dataset at once.

+### Regression